-You don’t need to look far to find one
+You don’t need to look far to see a sloth in Costa Rica

 The Sloth Sanctuary is the way forward!

 So a group of us headed for the Sloth Sactuary near Cahuita, for what we hoped was a more ethical meet-and-greet.
 I wasn’t even fussed about holding a sloth; I just wanted to see one up close, and at the Sloth Sanctuary this was exactly the meeting we were going to get.

 After about half an hour in a taxi from the port, we approached the sanctuary which was marked with a gigantic stone statue of a sloth standing on its hind legs against a backdrop of rainforest trees.
 I wasn’t sure what to expect at this gigantic totem.
 We waited outside the building in the boiling sun, trying to photograph the odd lizard that appeared amongst the brightly coloured flowers in the dirt before disappearing hurriedly back into the foliage.

 Another awesome excursion from Puerto Limón: How to Visit Cahuita National Park, Costa Rica

 How did the Sloth Sanctuary get its sloths?